mikhailkatsman/NOWS_app/README.md

 ## Basic Application Description

-The aim of the NOWS application is to hostand display a realtime database of postcards or "Nowcards", published by the users of the application.
+The aim of the NOWS application is to host and display a realtime database of postcards or "Nowcards", published by the users of the application.
 These Nowcards appear on the interactive map of the application as a set of clickable location markers.

 Each Nowcard has a timer, and a dedicated "attend" button, that keeps track of how many other users have decided to "attend" the event.